9 Ideas For Designing Your Own Logo

 Designing for yourself is hard work.

-The process can be overwhelming, which is exactly why I created the Branding Starter Kit Workbook - a 16 page guide to creating and establishing your brand (you can grab your copy by signing up for The Vault).
+The process can be overwhelming, which is exactly why I created the Branding Starter Kit Workbook - a 16 page guide to creating and establishing your brand (you can grab your free copy here).

 Step 4 in the workbook shows you how to design logo concepts from your moodboard, then walks you through a few things to consider when experimenting during the logo designing process.

 Since there are SO many directions you could go in, I wanted to create a post that goes over a few logo design tips and tricks, perfect for design beginners or more established brands who are looking for a little logo inspiration.

 We’re going to cover a few things that make up a great logo, including typography, font weights, adding color, pattern and texture, creating icons/ illustrations and much more.

 Let’s dive in.

 01 | Font basics: pair 2 font classifications together